Walking Tours

 Tour Highlights

-• Alfama: Explore Lisbon's oldest neighborhood with its narrow streets, historic churches, and stunning viewpoints.
-Visit São Jorge Castle for panoramic views of the city.
+• Alfama: Discover Lisbon’s oldest neighborhood, with its narrow streets, historic churches, and panoramic views from São Jorge Castle.

-• Bairro Alto: Experience the lively atmosphere of Lisbon's nightlife hub during the day.
-Bairro Alto is famous for its street art and vibrant streets.
+• Bairro Alto: Wander through Lisbon’s nightlife hub during the day, enjoying its colorful street art and lively vibe.

-• Baixa: Discover Lisbon's downtown area with its grand squares, traditional cafes, and elegant architecture.
+• Baixa: Lisbon’s downtown area, offering grand squares, historic buildings, and charming cafes.

 Visitor Highlights

-• São Jorge Castle: You can visit this old castle on a hill in Alfama has stunning views of Lisbon and the Tagus River.
+• São Jorge Castle: Climb to the top of this historic castle for unparalleled views of Lisbon and the Tagus River.

-• Belém Tower: Visit this iconic riverside fortress, a symbol of Lisbon's maritime heritage and a UNESCO World Heritage site.
+• Belém Tower: This iconic riverside fortress is a symbol of Lisbon's maritime history and a UNESCO World Heritage site.

 Travel Tips